 The universal changes in business environments are compelling business owners in every sector to rethink their business management operations in search of a competitive advantage.
 CLP was examined through the four layers of CLA.
 The existing studies report low CLP as one of the major challenges confronting contractors in developing countries.
 The foregoing portents a detrimental effect on construction delivery cost, which makes it difficult for the construction sector to meaningfully contribute to economic development.
-The systemic causes of low CLP are socio-economic, political, technological, legal, and environmental.
+The systemic causes of low CLP are socioeconomic, political, technological, legal, and environmental.
 Dominant stakeholders' perspectives that drive the social causes were examined.
 It is believed that CLP performance depends on clients, consultants, and contractors.
 The four principal myths associated with CLP include: "robots build better", "construction workers are dispensable", "the construction working environment is inherently unsafe", and "change orders are unavoidable in construction".
 Addressing these myths, the study concludes that emerging technologies, construction managers, workers, and every project participant are each essential for productivity growth.
-Construction managers should create the desired environments for accidents and fatality-free construction.
+Construction managers should create the desired environments for accidents and fatality-free construction operations, whilst strategic planning by clients and consultants could help to avert change orders during construction.
 This study advocates for fully integrated construction operations to promote CLP growth.